-Cherry is showing in selected theatres from February 26th and premiere’s on Apple TV+ March 12th
+Cherry is showing in selected theatres from February 26th, and premiere’s on Apple TV+ March 12th

 “The drill sergeants were just pretending to be drill sergeants.
 We were pretending to be soldiers.
 The Army was pretending to be the Army.” – Nico Walker (Cherry)

-However, for others, the memories of blood, destruction and conflict would prove too much to bear; their lives often ended by their own hands.
-Post-Vietnam, this experience would find a new terminology in ‘Post Traumatic Stress Disorder’ or PTSD.
+For many, the memories of blood, destruction and conflict would prove too much to bear; their lives ended by their own hands.
+Post the Vietnam War; this experience would find a voice through the phrase Post Traumatic Stress Disorder or PTSD.
 However, in reality, the psychological after-effects of war had long been known by a range of titles, from ‘shell shock’ to ‘war neurosis’.

 Tom Holland stars in Cherry ©️Apple TV+ and AGBO Films (2021)

-Cherry is at its strongest when exploring the failures of armed forces that promise protection while discarding soldiers with little concern after conflict.
-The distribution of medals and commendations no replacement for the damage done, the employment opportunities available, or the financial pressures civilian life brings.
-Meanwhile, doctors are quick to prescribe drugs without ever engaging in meaningful discussion with patients around the mental trauma they endured.
+Meanwhile, those ex-servicemen and women visiting doctors find quick prescriptions for drugs handed out rather than meaningful discussion.
 Is it, therefore, any wonder that some ex-servicemen and women end up in rehabilitation, prison or homeless shelters?
-The hope of a future post-service held in an individuals wealth, status and support structures, many of which may have been creaking at the seams long before they enrolled.
+The hope of a future post-service held in the wealth, status and support structures they have, many of which may have been creaking at the seams long before they enrolled.